 Citadines Trafalgar Square

 This apart-hotel offers studios, 1-bedroom, and 2-bedroom flats just down the road from Trafalgar Square.
+The largest apartments sleep up to six.
 You’ll also have a kitchenette and small dining table in your flat if you’d prefer to have snacks or breakfast in.

 If your first trip to London is to celebrate something special, these luxury and unique options will give you something to remember.